Programming in C¶

 YDB_LITERAL_TO_BUFFER(literal, buffer)

-– Use this macro to set
+Use this macro to set a ydb_buffer_t

-structure to refer to a literal (such as a
+structure to refer to a literal (such as a variable name).
+With a string literal, and a pointer to a ydb_buffer_t

-structure,
+structure, set:

 buffer->buf_addr